KI7MT/dotnet-core-examples/Database/rdaas/README.md

 ## Overview

-The Radio Data as a Service (RDaaS) project aims to provide radio amateurs with a single, scalable set of end-points for data access.
+The Radio Data as a Service (RDaaS) project aims to provide radio amateurs with a scalable set of end-points for data access.
 As the project grows, so shall this section of the dotnet-core-examples.

 The conceptual components can be broken down into three basic areas during